acheval/vim/README.md

-# Synchronizing plugins with git submodules and pathogen {#synchronizing-plugins-with-git-submodules-and-pathogen .title}
+# Synchronizing plugins with git submodules and pathogen

 ## Keep your dotfiles in git